 It all adds up.

 In the 1990s, Nike came out with a number of commercials about cross-training; i.e., doing different types of sports and exercise activities as a way of getting in shape.
 The message?
 Every kind of exercise helps.
-Just do it!
+Since then, cross-training has garnered a huge following as people do all kinds of exercises to stay strong and fit.

 Leonardo da Vinci said, “It had long since come to my attention that people of accomplishment rarely sat back and let things happen to them.
 They went out and happened to things.”